-Letter Grade Definition A+ In addition to meeting all the expectations under A, The Laboratory's effective communication and extraordinary responsiveness in the face of extreme situations or a national emergency had a materially positive impact on the outcome of the event and/or DOE or other relevant supporting agency's mission objectives A In addition to satisfying the conditions for B+, the Laboratory also meets all of the following: Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices; Communication channels are well-defined, and information is effectively conveyed; Responses to HQ requests for information from all Laboratory representatives are prompt, thorough, correct and succinct; important or critical information is delivered in real-time; Laboratory representatives always initiate a communication with HQ on emerging Laboratory issues; headquarters is never surprised to learn of emerging Laboratory issues through outside channels.
-A- In addition to satisfying the conditions for B+, Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices; Responses to requests for information are prompt, thorough, and economical/succinct at all levels of interaction; Laboratory representatives often initiate communication with HQ on emerging Laboratory issues; and under critical circumstances, essential information is delivered in real-time B+ The Laboratory has achieved each of the following objectives: Staff throughout the Laboratory organization engage in good communication practices; Responses to requests for information are prompt and thorough; The accuracy and integrity of the information provided is never in doubt; Up-to-date point-of-contact information is widely available for all programmatic areas; and Headquarters is always and promptly informed of both positive and negative events at the Laboratory The Laboratory failed to meet the conditions for B+ in a few instances
+Letter Grade Definition In addition to meeting all the expectations under A, A+ • The Laboratory's effective communication and extraordinary responsiveness in the face of extreme situations or a national emergency had a materially positive impact on the outcome of the event and/or DOE or other relevant supporting agency's mission objectives.
+A In addition to satisfying the conditions for B+, the Laboratory also meets all of the following: Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices.
+Communication channels are well-defined, and information is effectively conveyed.
+Responses to HQ requests for information from all Laboratory representatives are prompt, thorough, correct and succinct; important or critical information is delivered in real-time.
+Laboratory representatives always initiate a communication with HQ on emerging Laboratory issues; headquarters is never surprised to learn of emerging Laboratory issues through outside channels.
+In addition to satisfying the conditions for B+, Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices.
+A- Responses to requests for information are prompt, thorough, and economical/succinct at all levels of interaction.
+Laboratory representatives often initiate communication with HQ on emerging Laboratory issues. under critical circumstances, essential information is delivered in real-time.
+The Laboratory has achieved each of the following objectives: Staff throughout the Laboratory organization engage in good communication practices. \mathbf{B}^{+} • Responses to requests for information are prompt and thorough.
+D. The accuracy and integrity of the information provided is never in doubt.
+Up-to-date point-of-contact information is widely available for all programmatic areas.
+Op-to-date point-of-contact information is widery available for an programmatic areas.
+Headquarters is always and promptly informed of both positive and negative events at the Laboratory. В The Laboratory failed to meet the conditions for B+ in a few instances The Laboratory fails to meet the conditions for B+ for one of the following reasons: В- Responses to requests for information do not provide the minimum requirements to meet HQ needs; While the integrity of the information provided is never in doubt, its accuracy sometimes is.
+Laboratory representatives do not take the initiative to alert HQ to emerging Laboratory issues.
+The Laboratory fails to meet the conditions for B+ for one or more of the following reasons: Responses to requests for information frequently fail to provide the minimum requirements to meet HQ needs.
+C • The Laboratory used outside channels or circumvented HQ in conveying critical information.
+The integrity and/or accuracy of information provided is sometimes in doubt.
+Laboratory management fails to demonstrate that its employees are held accountable for ensuring effective communication and responsiveness.
+Laboratory representatives failed to alert HQ to emerging Laboratory issues.

-Letter Grade Definition The Laboratory fails to meet the conditions for B+ for one of the following reasons: Responses to requests for information do not provide the minimum requirements to meet HQ needs; While B- the integrity of the information provided is never in doubt, its accuracy sometimes is; Laboratory representatives do not take the initiative to alert HQ to emerging Laboratory issues.
-The Laboratory fails to meet the conditions for B+ for one or more of the following reasons: Responses to requests for information frequently fail to provide the minimum requirements to meet HQ needs The Laboratory used outside channels or circumvented HQ in conveying critical information; C The integrity and/or accuracy of information provided is sometimes in doubt; • Laboratory management fails to demonstrate that its employees are held accountable for ensuring effective communication and responsiveness; Laboratory representatives failed to alert HQ to emerging Laboratory issues.
-The Laboratory fails to meet the conditions for B+ for one of the following reasons: • Laboratory staff are generally well-intentioned in communication but consistently ineffective and/or D incompetent; • The Laboratory management fails to emphasize the importance of effective communication and responsiveness The Laboratory fails to meet the conditions for B+ for one of the following reasons • Laboratory staff are openly hostile and/or non-responsive to requests for information - emails and phone F calls are consistently ignored; Responses to requests for information are consistently incorrect, inaccurate or fraudulent - information is not organized, is incomplete, or is fabricated.
+Letter Grade Definition D The Laboratory fails to meet the conditions for B+ for one of the following reasons: Laboratory staff are generally well-intentioned in communication but consistently ineffective and/or incompetent.
+The Laboratory management fails to emphasize the importance of effective communication and responsiveness.
+F The Laboratory fails to meet the conditions for B+ for one of the following reasons: Laboratory staff are openly hostile and/or non-responsive to requests for information - emails and phone calls are consistently ignored.
+Responses to requests for information are consistently incorrect, inaccurate or fraudulent - information is not organized, is incomplete, or is fabricated.